brandur/sorg/content/drafts/postgres-reads.md

 ## Routing reads based on replica WAL position (#routing-reads)

-We can avoid stale reads by making sure to route read queries only to replicas that are caught up enough to accurately fulfill them.
-To do this, we'll need a way of measuring how far behind a replica is, and the WAL's LSN makes for a very convenient metric by which to measure this.
+By routing read operations only to replicas that are caught up enough to run them accurately, we can eliminate stale reads.
+This will necessitate an easy way of determining how far behind a replica is, and luckily the WAL's LSN makes a perfect metric for this purpose.

 When mutating a resource in the system we'll store the latest LSN for the entity making the request.
 When